CodeWithJay101/codewithjay101/README.md

 - 🌱 I’m currently learning everything 🤣 (as a Software Engineering student)
 - 👯 I like making friends and getting to know people with the same interests
-- 🥅 2023 Goals: Learn more about software development
+- 🥅 2023 Goals: Learn more about the software industry
 - ⚡ Fun fact: I love to sing and play guitar!

 ### Connect with me: